 A successful dental outcome begins with Dr. Hawryluk Jr preparing, treatment planning, and making a sound diagnosis.
 Critical steps include designing your dental work and proper use of dental cement.

 The materials we use most at St. Lawrence dentistry are zirconia, glass ceramics, and hybrid ceramics.
-Metals are also used, however their role is as a dental material is becoming less.
+Metals are also used, however, their role is as a dental material is becoming less.
 In working with these materials, we use different cement classes.

 No cement will perform to its optimal level without adequate tooth engineering, including sound, retention and resistance form.
 An ideal “tooth preparation” for a dental crown includes an ideal taper of 5-6 degrees, axial wall height of 3-4mm, appropriate use of retentive features like boxes and grooves, avoidance of undercuts, and an established path of insertion.
-As your Mississauga Dentist, we will unsure all these considerations are carefully integrated into your dental work.
+As your Mississauga Dentist, we will ensure all these considerations are carefully integrated into your dental work.

 You need a dentist who understands how to properly design dental work.
-Boxes in dental crown design are used to help hold crowns in place.
-However, with the rise of metal free crowns, they are not needed as much.
+Boxes in the dental crown design are used to help hold crowns in place.
+However, with the rise of metal-free crowns, they are not needed as much.
 Boxes can help with metal restorations, but not for any milled restoration.
 The CAD-CAM system used for designing and milling crowns will go right over box anatomy because it places stress on the restoration’s milling and on the equipment that is milling it.
 Gentle sweeping grooves are helpful more anti-rotational features, but we avoid boxes for zirconia and other milled restorations.
 St. Lawrence Dentistry partners with Solaris dental labs who scan and mill our dental crowns and veneers.

 The following are characteristics we look for when evaluating cement for use at St. Lawrence Dentistry:

 - Film thickness: This is the depth or extent of the luting material applied.
 For a luting agent to allow complete seating of prosthetic restorations, it must obtain an appropriate ‘flow rate’ by maintaining a minimum film thickness.
 The ISO standard is 25 microns for up to 2 minutes after seating.
-A cement with a thicker film will not allow restorations to sit correctly.
+Cement with a thicker film will not allow restorations to sit correctly.
 A thin film enables the restoration to sit appropriately.
 It will ensure tight adaptation to the walls of the crown preparation.

 - Water Solubility: This refers to the ability of a given substance, the solute, to dissolve in a solvent.
-Ideally, we want our cement to be relatively insoluble (less than 7 microgram per mm cubed) and have low water sorption (less than 40 microgram per mm cubed).
+Ideally, we want our cement to be relatively insoluble (less than 7 micrograms per mm cubed) and have low water sorption (less than 40 micrograms per mm cubed).
 If cement is too soluble, it is washed away by saliva and other contaminants.
 Similarly, if cement has a high-water sorption rate, it will expand and stress the restorations, ultimately causing failure down the road.